iLert/docs/rest-api/client-libraries/javascript-node.js-client.md

 await ilert.heartbeat("il1hbt0460d849fcdc753").ping();
 ```

-The iLert JS client also ships with Typescript definitions.
+The ilert JS client also ships with Typescript definitions.

 Please feel free to [reach out to us ](../../contact.md)with a Github issue in case you need help or have feature requests.